lina-boljka/lina-boljka.github.io/_pages/cv.md

 ======
   I collaborate with experts in different fields (incl. <a href="https://chem.ku.dk/ansatte/alle/?pure=en/persons/81047">Matthew Johnson</a>, <a href="https://laverne.edu/directory/person/david-bickford/">David Bickford</a>, Thomas Sparks, Benjamin Moss, Linnea Luupala, Vanessa Burns)  in order to address environmental, ethical, legal etc. implications of climate change.

-  I also collaborate with my colleagues from Slovenia (<a href="https://zaplotnik.github.io">Žiga Zaplotnik</a>, <a href="https://ninacrnivec.github.io">Nina Črnivec</a>, <a href="https://ictaweb.uab.cat/personal_detail.php?id=4088">Aljoša Slameršak</a>) mostly on informing the Slovenian general public and politicians of the climate change impacts and how to address them; some links related to Slovenian meterology can be found <a href="https://ninacrnivec.github.io/meteoSI/">here</a>.
+  I also collaborate with my colleagues from Slovenia (<a href="https://zaplotnik.github.io">Žiga Zaplotnik</a>, <a href="https://ninacrnivec.github.io">Nina Črnivec</a>, <a href="https://ictaweb.uab.cat/personal_detail.php?id=4088">Aljoša Slameršak</a>) mostly on informing the Slovenian general public and politicians of the climate change impacts and how to address them - project <a href="https://drive.google.com/file/d/14kKhqvhMYvILBhosecHA4HwMZpYnX338/view?usp=sharing">RESCCCUE</a>; some links related to Slovenian meterology can be found <a href="https://ninacrnivec.github.io/meteoSI/">here</a>.

 Media (Slovenian only)
 ======